Assessment of Learners

 The programmatic assessment system provides valid, reliable and timely assessments of the competence of trainees to guide progress and promotion decisions and to motivate, direct and support learners.

-Assessment in Undergraduate Medical Education (UGME) is built on principles of programmatic assessment where a mix of assessment methods or modalities are used in each course.
+Assessment in the MD Undergraduate Program (MDUP) is built on principles of programmatic assessment where a mix of assessment methods or modalities are used in each course.
 The programmatic assessment model maintains consistency in the assessment modalities used (Progress Tests, Written Exams, Objective Structured Clinical Exams, Workplace Based Assessment, and Portfolio) across the 4-year program.

 This model is integrative, developmental, and provides regular, appropriate, and, timely feedback to students and faculty.

 OSCEs assess clinical skills using standardized simulated clinical scenarios.
 Students perform specific clinical tasks such as history-taking, physical examination or counselling, reflective of an appropriate level of skill development.
-A pre-set number of summative OSCE stations are required to be passed to pass the OSCE.
-Formative OSCEs for practice and learning are also offered; students are required to complete these.
+A pre-set number of OSCE stations in years 2 & 4 are required to be passed to pass the OSCE.
+Year 1 & 3 OSCEs include verbal feedback from the examiner and are offered for practice and learning; students are required to complete these.

 Portfolio